TheCyberpunker/dot-setup/README.md

 # dot-setup
-minimalist setup for Parrot / Debian - Linux/*
+Minimalist setup for Parrot - Kali / Debian - Linux/*

-Based on kali-clean from https://github.com/xct/kali-clean, i3 desktop setup.

 After cloning the repo just run from a non-root user